kevinchanquin/molga-zoovu/README.md

 })
 ```

-In addition to that, most of what happens when a card is dragged is handled in `GameScreen.jsx`, using `lodash` to map the arrays of cards and drop areas, aswell as using some hooks the handle the callbacks and state updates.
+In addition to that, most of what happens when a card is dragged is handled in `GameScreen.jsx`, using `lodash` to map the arrays of cards and drop areas, as well as using some hooks to handle the callbacks and state updates.

 ### The testing